sifulan-access-federation/ifirexman-training/guides/ssotest.md

 | ssotest.sp_config | file | `""` | **Optional:** Custom Shibboleth SP config, `shibboleth2.xml`. |
 | ssotest.support | string | `""` | Support email address. |

-## Adding the SSO Test service to Federation Manager
+## Adding the SSO/Attribute Release Test service to Federation Manager

-To enable the SSO Test service to be used as a test service for your federation, you must add it to Federation Manager.
+To enable the SSO/Attribute Release Test service to be used as a test service for your federation, you must add it to Federation Manager.
 To do this, follow the steps below:

-1. Download the Shibboleth SP metadata from your SSO Test service (e.g. `ssotest.ifirexman.edu`).
+1. Download the Shibboleth SP metadata from your SSO Test/Attribute Release service (e.g. `ssotest.ifirexman.edu`).

     ```bash
     curl -Lo ssotest-metadata.xml https://ssotest.ifirexman.edu/Shibboleth.sso/Metadata